mavinson/rds-ditl/README.md

 # Amazon RDS for Oracle Day in the Life SQL script

-This GitHub project provides a set of scripts to help learn the Amazon RDS for Oracle service.
+This GitHub project provides a set of Oracle Data Pump files to help learn the Amazon RDS for Oracle service.

 ## Instructions
-Download the zip file and execute the SQL scripts on your Amazon EC2 instance.
+Download the Oracle Data Pump files and the Powerpoint deck.

 ## License
 Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.